-So, with 2021 now on the horizon, it’s a great time to think about actually doing something on your boating bucket list.
-No matter how long the pandemic continues, boating will remain a fun, outdoors, socially distanced activity—because hey, boating really is the perfect vacation on-demand.
+As Summer approaches, it’s a great time to think about getting back to your boating bucket list.
+Boating remains a fun, outdoors, socially distanced activity—because hey, boating really is the perfect vacation on-demand.

-And lucky for us boaters, boating will always be something to look forward to—so get excited for the next year of boating that lies ahead with these fun ideas to check off your boating bucket list in 2021.
+And lucky for us boaters, boating will always be something to look forward to—so get excited for the next year of boating that lies ahead with these fun ideas to check off your boating bucket list.

 1. Cruise to a New Destination